How To Get Around Downtown Toronto With Public Transportation

 Example 2

-Note: If you’re still having trouble understanding your route directions, there are many mobile apps available.
-This includes Google or Apple Maps, Moovit, Rome2Rio and Transit app.
-Of course, there are local apps to consider like TTC Watch and Safe TTC.
+Note: If you’re still having trouble understanding your route directions, many mobile apps are available.
+These include Google or Apple Maps, Moovit, Rome2Rio, and the Transit app.
+Of course, there are local apps to consider, such as TTC Watch and Safe TTC.

 Related: Top Attractions You Can See with a Toronto CityPASS